IvanIkra/VirtualCasino/README.md

 *   **User Accounts:** Secure user registration, login, and profile management.
 *   **Balance Management:** Users can view and manage their balance, including deposits via advertising.
-*   **Diverse Games:** Play popular casino games like Crash and Mines.
+*   **Diverse Games:** Play popular casino games like Crash and Mines, Slots and Roulette.
 *   **Game Logic:** Robust server-side game logic ensuring fair play.
 *   **Real-time Updates:** Seamless gameplay experience with real-time updates using Socket.IO.
 *   **Transaction History:** Detailed history of all user transactions (bets, wins, deposits).
-*   **Admin Panel:** Administrative interface for managing users and potentially game configurations.
+*   **Admin Panel:** Administrative interface for managing users and game configurations.

 This platform is designed to be a foundation for a feature-rich online casino experience.